 - Hand sanitizer.

 - 30 Zip-lock bags (wash rooms may not function even if you have access to one, so you may need to deal with your own waste in a rather crude manner)

-- Cheap plastic poncho / plastic raincoat (to help keep fallout particles out of your clothes and hair when outside while fallout is falling).
+- Cheap plastic disposable poncho or plastic raincoat with hood (to help keep fallout particles out of your clothes and hair when outside while fallout is falling).
 Alternatively, a small light-weight folding umbrella.
 (Of course, these also work for rain.)

 - Multi-tool with knife

 - Small clothes brush (for brushing off fallout dust from clothing as people enter the shelter space)